Day 003 - #100DaysOfCode

 - then using

-) - speed up the original
+ffmpeg(which I install usingbrew install ffmpeg) - speed up the original

 .mov

-ffmpeg -i progress.mov -filter:v "setpts=0.5*PTS" progress-fast.mov
+ffmpeg -i progress.mov -filter:v "setpts=0.5*PTS" progress-fast.mov- analyze the

-for colours by creating apalette.png
+.movfor colours by creating apalette.pngpallet file

 ffmpeg -y -t 10 -i palette-fast.mov \